jacknycz/nodal/src/AI-README.md

 ## Document AI Flow

-Here’s how documents become searchable and useful for AI in Nodal:
+Here's how documents become searchable and useful for AI in Nodal:

 1. **Upload**
    - User uploads a document (PDF, text, Word, image, etc.)